 prepare graduates who demonstrate spiritual understanding with integrity and ethical principles for living life, and working in the field of dietetics.

-The department also has program learning outcomes (PLO) that are assessed for WASC accreditation.
+The department also has program learning outcomes (PLO) that are assessed for WSCUC (WASC) accreditation.
 The PLO’s are delineated as follows:

 PLO 1.
 Demonstrate content knowledge of food and nutrition as well as concepts and theories of nutrition across a broad range including lifecycle stages, cellular nutrition, disease prevention and medical therapy; food and food systems; development, modification, and evaluation of recipes, menus and food products.